 - One company increased their PPC ROI by 2.5 times with Facebook remarketing.
 (AdRoll)

-- Terra Organics attributes 25 percent of their new customers to their targeted search campaigns.
+- Terra Organics attributes 25% of its new customers to its targeted search campaigns.
 (Google)

 - There are at least 300,000 mobile apps currently serving Google Mobile Ads.
 (Creative Roots Marketing)

-- AdWords competitive rate of 87 percent allows your advertisement to fairly promote your products or services making you a competitor to those in similar industries.
+- Google Ads’ competitive rate of 87% allows your advertisement to fairly promote your products or services making you a competitor to those in similar industries.
 (Optimus 01)

 - The legal industry has the highest average cost per actions: $135.17 (Search Engine Land)

-- Industry with the best average conversion rate for AdWords search ads: Insurance and Finance.
-(7.19 percent) (Search Engine Land)
+- The industry with the best average conversion rate for Google search ads: Insurance and Finance.
+(7.19%) (Search Engine Land)

-- The industry with the best average conversion rate for AdWords display ads is Home Goods (2.19 percent).
+- The industry with the best average conversion rate for Google display ads is Home Goods (2.19%).
 (Search Engine Land)